Haotian9850/internet-scale-app/doc/project_7_README.md

 ## New features since release `0.0.7`
 ### The following features are made available in project 7:
 1. Added spark-based pet recommendation system
+2. Added an autocomplete search bar with search history metrics

 ### The following features are deprecated in project 7: